rgb-archive/spec/01-rgb.md

 Token owners have the ability to *burn* tokens in order to claim or redeem any of the rights associated with their tokens.

-To do this, token owner have to send them to the `burn_address`, specified in the contract.
-The proof showing the transfer should then be published by the asset issuer itself [**extend**] to *prove* that the supply has been deflated.
+To do this, token owner have to issue a special form of the proof ("proof of burn"), having zero outputs, and commit it with either Pay-to-contract or OR_RETURN scheme.
+The proof SHOULD then be published by the asset issuer itself to *prove* that the supply has been deflated.

 ### Entity Structure